project-gemmi/gemmi/docs/utils.rst

 Program
 -------

-Bfit implements combination of the CN and WCN methods above.
+gemmi-wcn implements combination of the CN and WCN methods above.

 Being based on a general-purpose crystallographic library it handles corner cases that are often ignored.
 A good example is searching